The Gryphon School: Site Development and Expansion

 The future plans for the school are to allow for the rapidly growing number of students in the school.
 They are also planned to replace the separate building that makes up the Geography and History department; which were only originally meant to be temporary buildings to house the growing number of students.
 As of 2016, the school is still trying to gain grants given by local authorities for the construction new building.
-The Astroturf is due for replacement and is planned to have a new surface layer in the near future.

 Transport

 The large catchment area of the school has meant that many people use the buses operating to and from the school as their main means of transport.
 In addition to this, the school has multiple car parks and does allow sixth-formers who can drive to park in the school carparks - though it can get very congested at busy times and finding a space can become difficult.
 Bike racks are available for those who travel by bike, and the school has good pavement links for walking into and from the rest of Sherborne.
 In 2019, a proposed puffin crossing on Bristol Road has been approved to be built which will make the walk into the centre of town much safer.

 Many students travel from far villages and towns or out of catchment; The Gryphon School caters private AM and PM bus services provided by local tour and coach hire operators (South West Tours, Bakers, Vale Coaches etc.).
 If a service is destined within Dorset students are eligible for free transport as provided by Dorset County Council "School Transport" scheme.
 By school invitation, First Group, the local bus service operator was allocated a bay in the bus park and allowed access twice a day to offer students in both Sherborne and Yeovil a service into the school.

 As of Summer 2018, the main provider of both private- and council-funded buses into the school are operated by South West Coaches, following the surprise collapse of the Nippy Bus company.